8 Ancient Beauty Secrets Still Trending Today—We’re Talking Biblical!

 Once you go red you never go back

 Even back in ancient days women may have been trying to find that perfect shade of red.
 Henna was used as a red hair dye, for moisturizing, sun protection and its ability to transform skin with red patterns.
 Considered the oldest documented cosmetic, Henna was widely used throughout the Middle and Far East.
 Rumor has it Henna fans included famous Egyptians Queens, Cleopatra, Nerfertiti, Fatima (the Prophet Muhammed’s daughter), and Mumtaz Mahal, to whom the Taj Mahal was built.
 Henna tattoos and hair dye are still popular today.
-Here are some ideas to help your hair color last longer.

 Don’t be afraid to get caught with a little egg on your face

 Back during the 16th century, getting a little egg on your face was far from embarrassing; it actually was a secret for staying young.
 According to Mike Marenick, President of Heal Fast Skin Care.
 “HealFast Skincare is based on ancient recipes dating back to the 16th century where women would apply egg whites to their skin to help tighten and improve the skins texture.
 Today we use the whole egg (white and yolk) to provide all the vitamins, minerals and proteins that our skin needs to maintain proper elasticity and collagen levels.”
 Don’t like the idea of wearing your omelet?
 How about guacamole instead?
 Aztec civilizations used avocado as a skin moisturizer.
-Here are more ways avocado can make you beautiful.

 Beauty takes commitment and a little myrrh